 Your employer will guide you regarding the essential paperwork that you must complete.
 Typically your employer will have you fill out an incident report, or they may fill it out and ask you to sign it.
 Before signing the incident report make sure that it accurately states how the accident occurred (every little detail can be important, especially in slip/trip and fall injuries, like what caused you to slip or trip).
 Your employer is also required to inform you about your rights under the workers’ comp insurance.

-Step 4: File your claim
+Step 4: File your claim for benefits with Virginia Workers’ Compensation Commission

-The next step involves filing a claim with the Virginia Workers’ compensation commission.
+The next step involves filing a claim with the Virginia Workers’ Compensation Commission.
 Usually, it is your responsibility to complete the Claim for Benefits Form and file it with the workers’ comp commission.
 You are also required to file medical documents that support your claim.

 Step 5: Employer reports the accident

-As mentioned above, the employer should file a First Report of Injury to the Virginia Workers’ compensation commission notifying the Commission that an injury occurred.
+As mentioned above, the employer should file a First Report of Injury to the Virginia Workers’ Compensation Commission notifying the Commission that an injury occurred.
 Additionally, the employer also reports workers’ injuries to its insurance company.
 They must do so within ten days of knowing about a severe injury or death and within 30 days for non-emergent injuries.
 Once they receive the First Report of Injury, the commission will acknowledge receipt and send you information regarding your rights.
-The commission will also issue a 20 Day order to all parties to inform the insurer that it has 20 days to respond to your claim.
+The commission will also issue a 20-day order to all parties to inform the insurer that it has 20 days to respond to your claim.

 Step 6: Investigation and decision